gschmutz/kafka-workshop/99-misc/100-working-with-avro-avdl-schemas/README.md

 }
 ```

+Now let's run the convert from AVDL to AVSC and the generation of the Java classes.

 ```bash
 mvn clean package
 ```

+You should find the generated artefacts in the `target/generated-sources/avro` folder.

 ## Register schemas to Schema registry

 ### Using Maven

-Add the confluent registry to the plugin registry in the `pom.xml`
+Add the confluent registry to the plugin repositories in the `pom.xml`

 ```xml
          <pluginRepository>